 - 1.1 This policy applies to all staff of The Priory Federation of Academies Trust (the Trust).
-It also applies to adults who work with the Trust's children and young people (including Sixth Form students over the age of 18 given that adults are in a position of trust), e.g. Trustees, Governors, Contractors, Volunteers and Agency Staff.
-It outlines how allegations against adults will be dealt with in accordance with the following legislation: - a) The Children Act 1989 - b) Section 175 of the Education Act 2002 (local authorities, governing bodies of maintained schools and institutions in the further education sector). - c) Section 157 of the Education Act 2002 and the Education (Independent School Standards) (England) Regulations 2010. - d) Working Together to Safeguard Children: A Guide to inter agency working to safeguard and promote the welfare of children (July 2018) - e) Keeping Children Safe in Education; Statutory Guidance for Schools and Colleges (September 2019). - 1.3 The Trust will also adhere to the advice set out in the DfE's Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers. - 1.4 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.5 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - The Trust is committed to leading a healthy organisation, which includes a 1.6 commitment to and promotion of emotional wellbeing and mental health.
-Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
-Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
-Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.
+It also applies to adults who work with the Trust's children and young people, e.g. Trustees, Governors, Contractors, Volunteers and Agency Staff.
+It outlines how allegations against adults will be dealt with in accordance with the following legislation: - The Children Act 1989 - Section 175 of the Education Act 2002 (local authorities, governing bodies of maintained schools and institutions in the further education sector). - Section 157 of the Education Act 2002 and the Education (Independent School Standards) (England) Regulations 2010. - Working Together to Safeguard Children: A Guide to inter agency working to safeguard and promote the welfare of children (December 2023) - Keeping Children Safe in Education; Statutory Guidance for Schools and Colleges (September 2023). - 1.2 The Trust will also adhere to the advice set out in the DfE's Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers. - 1.3 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.4 This policy does not form part of any member of staff's contract of employment and it may be amended at any time.